 No matter what the withdrawal symptoms, they are better than the effects of long-term use of amphetamines.
 During detox, an individual may feel like they will never get better.
 It is important to understand that this is just the negative effects of not administering the drug, and your body just has to get back to normal functionality.
-Medical detox programs provided by The Florida House Experience provides a guided detox in a safe environment.
+Medical detox programs provided by FHE Health provides a guided detox in a safe environment.
 Our medical staff makes sure that our patients in detox get all the help and attention they need, including withdrawal medications when deemed necessary.
 It is important to understand that withdrawing from amphetamines can be dangerous if not carefully monitored by professionals.

 Programs for Amphetamine Addiction

 If you or a loved one struggles with an addiction to amphetamines, the programs offered at FHE Health can help.
 Because we understand that addiction affects everyone differently, we offer both residential and outpatient programs to.
 This means that each individual has the option of staying at our facility for a period of time or coming to the weekly meeting so that daily responsibilities can continue being met.
 Upon arrival, each patient is examined clinically, medically, and psychologically so that our professional staff can determine the best course of treatment action for each person.
 What may be effective for one person in treatment may not be the same for another person, which is why we offer those that are struggling with amphetamine addiction multiple therapy services, both individual and group, to determine underlying causes of addiction.
 Additionally, we help to develop skills that can help outside of treatment like relapse prevention strategies.